The Caicos Pine Yard trail on Middle Caicos

 The Caicos Pine

-The Turks Islands of Grand Turk, Salt Cay, and South Caicos do not have suitable low-salinity wetlands, and thus, they have no Caicos pines.
+The Turks Islands of Grand Turk, Salt Cay, and South Caicos do not have suitable low-salinity wetlands.
+Thus, they have no Caicos pines.

 Providenciales does have an interior region in the Frenchman’s Creek Nature Reserve that could likely support the Caicos pine.
 However, either the Caicos pine was never established in the area, or logging took place in previous centuries and wiped out the tree.